Troubleshooting Imaging

 What

 In FileWave version 15.5.0, significant changes have been made to the Windows Imaging process using the Imaging Virtual Server (IVS).
 Previously, when imaging or capturing a Windows system, the device would mount NFS (Network File System) volumes directly over TCP/UDP port 2049.
-Starting with FileWave 15.5, the imaging process has been enhanced for security and reliability by establishing a VPN tunnel over TCP/UDP port 20490.
+Starting with FileWave 15.5, the imaging process has been enhanced for security and reliability by allowing the creation of a VPN tunnel over TCP/UDP port 20490.
 Over this secure VPN tunnel, the system accesses the NFS mounts, providing a more secure and efficient imaging environment.
+This secure functionality was initially enabled by default, but from 16.2.0 onward it is disabled by default and can be enabled or disabled via a command.

 When/Why